active-logic/active-lt/README.md

 Although strictly a subset of AL, this package is currently under review, and should be considered a beta version.

+## How is this package different from 'active-logic-cs' on Github?

+The [active-logic-cs](https://github.com/active-logic/activelogic-cs) package is engine agnostic, and does not feature the Unity integration.
+If you are not using Unity, you do not need this package.

 ## What's in the box?

 Everything you find in Active-Logic, minus: